snwbr/devops-ingenio/README.md

 This repo contains the necessary code to deploy the Ingenio DevOps test, which encourages people to use best practices to deploy an application to an environment that's fully automated, scalable, high available and reliable.

 **Notes:**
 - Due to the ammount of testing done, using the real Let'sEncrypt server, domain snwbr.net got blocked a couple of times.
 At the time of reading, sites such as https://snwbr.net/ may present you an invalid cert, that if you check using Chrome, it will show you it's not invalid, but using Let'sEncrypt staging servers (which is the one should be used for development purposes).
-Real certificates can be enabled by changing `name: ingress-staging` to `name: ingress` in file [certificate.yaml](k8s/services/traefik/base/certificate.yaml), commit, push to `main` and it will be applied by GitHub Actions.
+Real certificates can be enabled by changing `name: ingress-staging` to `name: ingress` in the ingress controller's [issuers](k8s/charts/hello-world/templates/ingress.yaml), commit, push to `main` and it will be applied by GitHub Actions.
 - **IMPORTANT**: In order to avoid costs associated with having GKE and instances running up, I destroyed the GKE cluster.
 It can be easily put it back with all the stack in minutes.
 Please create a [Github issue](https://github.com/snwbr/gl-test/issues/new) saying you want the environment up and I'll create it as soon as I see the issue and reply it back when's done.

 ## Architecture